CORONAVIRUS (COVID-19) UPDATE

 We have carried out risk assessments based on government guidance that states that a modest number of close friends and family may attend, whilst two metre distancing should be maintained.
 Although in other situations one metre distancing is deemed acceptable, mourners at funerals are considered to be particularly vulnerable and with a higher risk of possible contact with COVID-19.
 Our toilets are open at all sites, providing hand-washing facilities and sanitiser is available on entry and exit to chapels.

 Current guidance now states that singing, chanting or playing instruments that are blown, should be specifically avoided.

 We are required to assist NHS Test and Trace with data requests to contain outbreaks of infection.
-We are waiting for more specific guidance, but in the meantime, we will provide forms on pews and ask that each household attending a service provides a contact name and telephone number.
-This information will be kept for 21 days before being destroyed by means of a confidential waste service.
+We are waiting for more specific guidance, but in the meantime, as you enter our chapels we will provide a form located on a small table and ask that each household attending a service provides a contact name and telephone number.
+Some funeral directors may ask you for this information in advance.
+This data will be kept for 21 days before being destroyed by means of a confidential waste service.
 Please bring a pen with you when attending a funeral.

 Anyone showing symptoms of COVID-19 should not attend a funeral.
 In order to enable families to participate remotely, we continue to offer a reduced fee of £30 for webcasts.

 Wednesday 15 July 2020